-An adequate challenge that presents a higher than usual degree of mechanical and metabolic stress are the key components here.
+The key component is an adequate challenge that presents a higher-than-usual degree of mechanical and metabolic stress.

 Effectiveness is rarely achieved through complexity, so you’ll also want to aim for a simple approach with your exercise selection.

-Practicality in this sense means how executable is your small group program in relation to the infrastructure and resources at your disposal.
+Practicality, in this sense, means how executable your small group program about the infrastructure and resources at your disposal.

-If, for example, you have a functional program that requires equipment based, compound movements, you will, of course, need to have all the right equipment.
+If, for example, you have a functional program that requires equipment-based, compound movements, you will need all the right equipment.

 Space constraints also play into this aspect of practicality.
 Do you have enough space to execute the exercises in your group program?